LevelUpMarketers/tta-management-plugin/docs/EventsListPage.md

 1. **Left column** – a small calendar with arrows to navigate between months.
 The calendar allows browsing three years back and forward.
-Days that have events are highlighted so visitors can quickly see which dates are busy.
+Days that have events are highlighted and link to the first event scheduled on that date.
 2. **Center column** – the list of upcoming events ordered by date.
 Each row links to the corresponding Event Page.
 Event images are constrained with `object-fit: contain` to ensure consistent sizing without cropping.